AMERICAN PICKERS BASEBALL CARDS

 Dozens of unopened 1950s and 1960s wax packs containing gems like rookie cards of Hank Aaron, Willie Mays, and Sandy Koufax.

-Read also: ATTACK OF THE BASEBALL CARDS PHOTOS
+Read also: APP FOR IDENTIFYING BASEBALL CARDS

 An extensive collection from the 1970s featuring star rookies of Reggie Jackson, George Brett, and Nolan Ryan in high grades worth thousands apiece.